Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Feel good about your screen printing with this environmentally conscious Epson printer.
-Not only is the model itself recyclable and Energy Star qualified, it also uses a patented refillable INKvestment ink system that saves you from adding empty cartridges to landfills.
+Feel good about your screen printing with this environmentally-conscious Epson printer.
+The model itself is recyclable, and Energy Star qualified, it also uses a patented refillable INKvestment ink system that saves you from adding empty cartridges to landfills.
 Definitely an upgraded technology from regular cartridges.

 With up to 5760 x 1440 dpi print resolution, you’re not sacrificing color quality with this ink system.
 You’ll get quality prints with deep blacks with that maximum print resolution — perfect for the screen printing transfer process.
 Even though the 1.44-inch LCD screen is smaller than others, it conveniently tilts out and up to give you a better view of the controls.
 Consider comparing this printer to the best laser printer that has a large 4.3” color touchscreen.